YarekTyshchenko/yarektyshchenko.github.com/_posts/SpaceEngineers/2015-12-14-Programming-Block.md

 ## Space Engineering - Programming block

-Since KeenSH released the Programming block its now possible to build pretty good automations for your ships and go as far as building fully automated ships.
+Since KeenSWH released the Programming block its now possible to build pretty good automations for your ships and go as far as building fully automated ships.
 However, I notice that there is a distinct lack of interface design in the exposed API.

 For now I'm going to dump a few bits of code that i'm working on here